MicrosoftDocs/powerbi-docs/powerbi-docs/includes/gateway-onprem-accounts-ports-more.md

 The value for the *ServiceBusSystemConnectivityModeString* parameter is case sensitive.
 Valid values are *AutoDetect* and *Https*.

-Alternatively, you can force the Gateway to adopt this behavior using the Gateway user interface, beginning with the [March 2017](https://powerbi.microsoft.com/blog/power-bi-gateways-march-update/) release.
-In the Gateway user interface select **Network**, then toggle the **Azure Service Bus connectivity mode** to **On**.
+Alternatively, you can force the gateway to adopt this behavior using the gateway user interface, beginning with the [March 2017](https://powerbi.microsoft.com/blog/power-bi-gateways-march-update/) release.
+In the gateway user interface select **Network**, then toggle the **Azure Service Bus connectivity mode** to **On**.

 ![](./media/gateway-onprem-accounts-ports-more/gw-onprem_01.png)